 Candidate is aware of the Audit procedure and has Audits participating experience (as Auditor, Auditee, Observer)

-Annual training program for these persons shall be adjusted according to their auditing roles in <CompanyName> accordingly.
+Annual training program for these persons shall be adjusted according to their auditing roles in {{ CompanyName }} accordingly.

 Planning

 Internal Audits

-Quality Organization prepares <Internal_Audits_Plan> annually covering all Departments according to <Internal_Audits_Plan> Form.
+Quality Organization prepares {{ Internal_Audits_Programme }} annually covering all Departments according to {{ Internal_Audits_Programme }} Form.
 Each Department shall be audited frequently, at least annually.
 The vertical and horizontal approach shall be applied for Internal Audits planning.